WOTvision/wot1/README.md

 # The WoT blockchain

+**Note: this is 6 year old code.
+There has been no progress on it since.**

 You want to fight fake news?
 Hold politicians accountable?

 All that can be done with a blockchain.